github/developer.github.com/content/v3/repos/contents.md

 ## Create a file

-This method allows you to create a new file in a repository
+This method creates a new file in a repository

     PUT /repos/:owner/:repo/contents/:path